Best chair beds – single sofa beds for hosting guests when you have limited space

 Comfortable enough to use as everyday seating, but with the versatility to transform into a guest bed with a pull-out mattress, this chair bed may not have quite as many bells and whistles as Darlings of Chelsea's Weymouth, but with Furniture Village running regular discounting events, you might be able to snap it up for quite a lot cheaper.

-On testing, we were impressed by the chair seat depth – the perfect compromise between loungey and upright to keep both sitters and curler-uppers content – and the sink-in yet supportive fiber back cushions and fiber-topped foam seat cushions, plus good height armrests.
+On testing, I was impressed by the chair seat depth – I found it the perfect compromise between loungey and upright to keep both sitters and curler-uppers content – and the fiber back cushions and fiber-topped foam seat cushions felt really comfortable, offering some sink-in squish-factor but still offering support.
+Plus, I found its armrests a good height and nice and wide, unlike many other chair beds.

-In fact, this chair bed is barely distinguishable from the dedicated armchair in terms of seat comfort – a rarity in the world of pull-out chair beds where the hidden bed frame often means a much, much firmer seat.
+In fact, I found this chair bed was barely distinguishable from the standard armchair in terms of seat comfort – a real rarity in the world of pull-out chair beds where the hidden bed frame often means a much, much firmer seat.

-However, what this choice does lack is the breadth of style options that alternative chair beds can offer, with just nine upholstery options available.
-There is a wide choice of coordinating furniture though, so if you want a chair bed that can integrate into a matching living room suite, then this option is worth considering.
+However, what this choice lacks is the breadth of style options that alternative chair beds can offer with just nine upholstery options available, and most of those fabrics (to my mind) aren't that inspiring.
+There is a wide choice of coordinating furniture though, so if you want a chair bed that can integrate into a matching living room suite, then this could be a good option.

 Best budget chair bed